Are you ready to discover your college program?

 As a part of the University of California System, UCLA Extension offers weekend, evening, and intensive programs.
 In addition to its virtual offerings, the school provides educational programs in 10 cities across Southern California.

 Students in the UCLA Extension cybersecurity bootcamp spend 24 weeks studying IT, networking, and information security.
 This online, part-time program comprises six modules, including security fundamentals, defensive security, and offensive security.
 It concludes with a final group project.
 Coursework provides students with experience using tools such as Metasploit, Nessus, Wireshark, and Kali Linux.

 Upon completing the bootcamp, learners can take assessments for the CompTIA Security+ and certified ethical hacker designations.

 UCLA Extension Coding Bootcamps Job Placement Assistance

 The school offers a dedicated career services team, which provides one-on-one coaching, portfolio review, and mock interview sessions.
 This team can help students graduate from bootcamps with employer-ready resumes.

-Home to more than 51,000 students and 3,000 teaching faculty, UT Austin offers top-ranked academic programs across an array of educational areas.
-The school is known for its competitive sports teams, and its alumni base includes upwards of 482,000 people, many of whom serve as leaders in their fields.
+Home to more than 51,000 students and 3,000 teaching faculty, UT Austin offers top-ranked academic programs across many educational areas.
+The school is known for its competitive sports teams and an alumni base of about 482,000 people.

 The Cybersecurity Boot Camp at UT Austin